inleadmedia/dpl-go/docs/architecture/adr-008-caching-handling.md

 ### FB CMS cache

-By using cache tags we can store the content infinitely which is obviously good for the performance of the FB CMS and the FB CMS graph API, because it makes sure that we have a minimal amount of requests sent to it.
+By using cache tags we can store the content infinitely which is obviously good for the performance of the FB CMS and the FB CMS GraphQL API, because it makes sure that we have a minimal amount of requests sent to it.

 The configuration cache could be added to the cache tag handling.
 It would demand